ryanhanks-wf/binder_workspace/README.md

-bdub build - build bigsky, python env, link virtualenv to repos, link client side repos, build binder manager, doc viewer, binder manager admin bdub update - how do I pull in new bigsky, new requirements ** just clean and build bdub run - ngrok, bigsky, binder manager server, nginx, dartium, tee bdub create-datastore - runs the initialize datastore script + additions bdub save-datastore -  save a datastore to your user-cache of datastores, optionally providing a name bdub load-datastore - load the default datastore, or specify a datastore by name / timespamp bdub list-datastore - list your user datastores bdub load-config - load a config from a user/ticket repo bdub save-config - update config
+bdub build - build bigsky, python env, link virtualenv to repos, link client side repos, build binder manager, doc viewer, binder manager admin bdub update - how do I pull in new bigsky, new requirements ** just clean and build bdub run - ngrok, bigsky, binder manager server, nginx, dartium, tee bdub create-datastore - runs the initialize datastore script to create a new datastore for your workspace bdub save-datastore -  save a datastore to your local datastores, optionally providing a name bdub load-datastore - load a datastore by name / timespamp.
+Loads most recently saved by default bdub list-datastore - list your local datastores bdub load-config - load a config from a user/ticket repo (i.e., bdub load-config ryanhanks-wf/BINDERS-379) bdub save-config - Push upddated config
 ```

 # Developer Stories